stripe-archive/PaymentKit/README.md

     @property IBOutlet STPaymentView* paymentView;
     @end

-Notice we're importing `STPaymentView.h`, the class conforms to `STPaymentViewDelegate`, and lastly we have a `paymentView` property.
+Notice we're importing `STPaymentView.h`, the class conforms to `STPaymentViewDelegate`, and lastly we have a `paymentView` property of type `STPaymentView`.

 **3)** Instantiate and add `STPaymentView`.
 We recommend you use the same frame.